sikoried/sequence-learning/Readme.md

 - **May 7: Feed-Forward Neural Networks.** (slides [perceptron](06-nnets/sl-perceptron.pdf) and [nnets](06-nnets/sl-mlp.pdf), [fizzbuzz.py](06-nnets/fizzbuzz.tf), [exercise](06/nnets/)).

 	A brief introduction to neural networks: fundamentals, topologies and training.
-	We'll skip implementing the details and use tensorflow for the examples.
+	We'll skip implementing the details and use pytorch for the examples.
 Did you know that you could program _fizzbuzz_ as a neural network?
-	_Please have Python with Numpy and TensorFlow installed and operational on your machine!_
+	_Please have Python with Numpy and PyTorch installed and operational on your machine!_

 - **May 14: Recurrent Neural Networks.** (slides [cs231n: RNNs](07-rnns/cs231n_2018_lecture10_excerpts.pdf), [exercise](07/rnns/))